-19 See MCA publication "Dominant Market Position in the Telecommunications Market: An update of the DMP register - 2002", August 2003
+21 See MCA publication "Dominant Market Position in the Telecommunications Market: An update of the DMP register - 2002", August 2003

-Consequently the MCA is proposing to withdraw all existing regulations as established under the MCA decision entitled "Dominant Market Positions in the Telecommunications market" published August 2003 in relation to the market for Cable Television and Radio Services.
-This is being proposed without prejudice to any other general obligations of undertakings at law.
+Consequently the MCA is to withdraw all existing regulations as established under the MCA decision entitled "Dominant Market Positions in the Telecommunications market" published August 2003 in relation to the market for Cable Television and Radio Services.
+The withdrawal of obligations shall become effective on the date of publication of the final decision of this market review, and this without prejudice to any other general obligations of undertakings at law.